styleflasher/ezplatformbasebundle/src/Resources/doc/Readme.md

     resource: "@StyleflashereZPlatformBaseBundle/Resources/config/routing.yml"
 `

-Now you can access the route "/serach".
+Now you can access the route "/search".
 Use "q" as GET parameter.
+By default the search controller uses the line view templates.

+The templates can be changed by changing the searchresult_view parameter:
+`
+system:
+    site_group:
+        search:
+            searchresult_view: 'search'
+`